Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is a wash?

-A technique primarily used in watercolor, where pigment is applied with a lot of water.
+This technique is primarily used in watercolor, where pigment is applied onto wet paper or with a brush that holds a lot of water.

 Flat Wash

 A flat wash is used to cover a large area of paper.
-Using only one color, it is the most basic water medium technique in which you end up with an even area of tone across the paper.
+Using only one color is the most basic water medium technique, resulting in an even tone area across the paper.
 The more water added, the lighter the tone will be.
-The more pigment added the darker the tone will be.
+The more pigment added, the darker the tone will be.

 Wet into Wet Wash